 Don’t let the colour of it put you off!
 Black risotto is a traditional dish in Dalmatia.
 The colour of the risotto comes from cuttlefish ink.
 The cuttlefish ink & meat also adds to the flavour, as well as other seafood which is added to the rice.

 What to Drink on Korcula

 Croatia produces some of the finest yet seemingly unknown wines in Europe.
-It is imperative that you complement the delicious flavours of the food you sample with local wine.
-There are a number of fine wine producers on Korcula Island and just across the water on the mainland (Peljesac), aided by the superb Mediterranean climate.
-Prices will vary depending on the quality of the grapes, however even the cheaper “house or domestic” wine served in restaurants or sold by the locals on the market are delicious.
-There is an amazing variety, from the light easily palatable white wines superb with fresh fish to the full-bodied reds to accompany your lamb or steak.
+It is imperative that you compliment the delicious flavours of the food you sample with local wine.
+There are a number of fine wine producers on Korcula Island as well as on mainland (Peljesac).
+The superb Mediterranean climate helps produce top wines.
+Prices vary depending on the quality of the grapes.
+However, even the cheaper “house or domestic” wines served in restaurants or at the markets are delicious.
+There is an amazing variety.
+You can sample light easily palatable white wines which go perfectly with fresh fish, to full-bodied reds to accompany your lamb or steak.
 Our wine tasting tours will introduce you to Croatia’s finest wines.

 - Posip – light golden white wine, grown mainly in Cara and Smokvica

 - Grk – dry aromatic white wine, grown only in Lumbarda